mymro/oebb-api/README.md

 Name | description
 --- | ---
-status | current status; "Ausfall" if canceled then rt too is canceld and rt.status= "Ausfall" dlm | never seen it other than empty dlt | never seen it other than empty
+status | current status  "Ausfall" if canceled then rt too is canceld and rt.status= "Ausfall" dlm | never seen it other than empty dlt | never seen it other than empty